 On the Cover:

-Included in this edition of The Edge, Canada’s leading publication on research in the forest industry, are stories from the Canadian Wood Fibre Centre and FPInnovations.
+Included in this edition of The Edge, Canada’s leading publication on research in the forest industry, are stories from Alberta Innovates and Canadian Wood Fibre Centre (CWFC).

 The B.C. forest industry is starting to look at, and carry out, commercial thinning, by necessity, notes Jim Stirling.